 Children’s Medical Services coordinates and supports pediatric specialty clinics for Children and Youth with Special Health Care Needs (CYSHCN).
-Specialty clinics exist to offer children, living in rural counties across Georgia, and their families, access to specialized pediatric medical care.
+Specialty clinics exist to offer children and their families, living in rural counties across Georgia, access to specialized pediatric medical care.

 CMS pediatric specialty clinics: